This is the third – and so far, last – installment of The Black Queen saga. It was first posted back in 2007.

-The disastrous event took place in her Aunt Mary’s house in Florida, when she was only five.
-It was a beautiful summer’s day for everyone except her cousin Jacob, at the time nothing more than a seven-year old monster with bad instincts and bad attitude.
+The disastrous event took place in her Aunt Mary’s house in Florida when she was only five.
+It was a beautiful summer’s day for everyone except her cousin Jacob, at the time nothing more than a seven-year-old monster with bad instincts and bad attitude.
 On that particular day, when he was feeling bored, he decided to play a stupid prank on her, by pushing her into the backyard pool, even though he was fully aware she didn’t know how to swim.

 Amber had no time to react.
 Next thing she knew, she was already sinking like a rock.
 Sitting on a chair by the low side of the pool, her cousin Jacob watched her face turn purple without moving a muscle.

 His father was the first adult to take notice of the disgrace.
 Immediately, he rushed in to help.
-When the little girl was brought out, her eyes were lifeless, her heart had stopped and Jacob had this goofy smile upon his face, as if he was indeed happy.
-Amber’s luck that day rested on the fact that her uncle Marvin was an experienced lifeguard who knew CPR and all the proceedings necessary to save a victim from imminent death by drowning.
+When the little girl was brought out, her eyes were lifeless, her heart had stopped and Jacob had this goofy smile on his face as if he was indeed happy.
+Amber’s luck that day rested on the fact that her uncle Marvin was an experienced lifeguard who knew CPR and all the procedures necessary to save a victim from imminent death by drowning.
 The rapid and skilfully administrated cardio-respiratory massages made her return to the world of the living, and despite the fact that he managed to expel the majority of water from her lungs, there was nothing he could do to prevent the despair of the drowning itself from lodging in her mind, like a parasite.

 She became afraid of water ever since that day and the dream had the terrible aftermath of causing those memories to resurface once again.
-In her head, Jacob’s twisted expression of indifference and satisfaction altogether fused with the fiendish representation of that humanized chess piece and she began crying helplessly, as if she was five years old again and that bedroom was a dark pool that was claiming her life as a sacrifice to an unknown bringer of chaos.
+In her head, Jacob’s twisted expression of indifference and satisfaction altogether fused with the fiendish representation of that humanized chess piece and she began crying helplessly as if she was five years old again and that bedroom was a dark pool that was claiming her life as a sacrifice to an unknown bringer of chaos.

-After pulling herself together, Amber went on to close the window one more time, and then slipped into the bathroom to clean up.
+After pulling herself together, Amber went on to close the window one more time and then slipped into the bathroom to clean up.
 The orgasmic fluids dripping over her thighs were rather displeasing at the time and she needed to feel cleansed in order to forget that devilish chess board and all the other worries regarding her love life.

 An hour later, she fell asleep again.
 The moment this happened, the hideous vision tried to rampage through her mind once more, but the space in her brain was already occupied by a more appealing dreamscape that was to accompany her until sunrise.